idealmente/Zeiss.InventoryControl.PTeixeira/README.md

 -If there's any question about the implementation I will be totally available to clarify conceptional decisions, looking forward to always learn something new.

+-Bónus endpoint that allows for a search in all product properties at once :)